Tahir-Alakbarli/Website-Uptime-Monitor/Application-Code/README.md

 The shared SQL setup referred to a table or alias in a way MySQL could not distinguish.

 Because the error happened during shared setup, all 11 tests errored before their individual checks could complete.
-Correcting the duplicate alias allowed the suite to pass.
+Correcting the duplicate alias allowed it to pass.

 This was a useful reminder to separate application failures from failures in the code preparing the test environment.